Racism in Asia: Bangladesh

 In 2015, the ruling Awami League Member of Parliament, Elias Mollah, commented on his trip to the Democratic Republic of the Congo: "Our army has gone there (Africa) to civilise those black people.
 I am sure they will accomplish the task."
 He constantly referred to the Congolese as "uncivilized black people" and added "People there are yet to become civilised.
 They take bath every 15 days.
 After applying soaps before bath, they do not even use water in a bid to retain the aroma."

 Bhutan

 In 1991–92, Bhutan is said to have deported between 10,000 and 100,000 ethnic Nepalis (Lhotshampa).
-The actual number of refugees who were initially deported is debated by both sides.
-In March 2008, this population began a multiyear resettlement to third countries including the U.S., Canada, New Zealand, Norway, Denmark, the Netherlands and Australia.
+The exact number of refugees initially displaced remains contested, with differing accounts from various parties.
+Tensions arose in part because many residents of the region declined an offer of Bhutanese citizenship from the king and resisted relocation, and there were reports of unrest, including isolated incidents of armed resistance.
+In response, actions by the state and segments of the population led to the departure of a significant number of people from the area.
+Beginning in March 2008, this population entered a multiyear resettlement process to third countries, including the United States, Canada, New Zealand, Norway, Denmark, the Netherlands, and Australia.
 At present, the United States is working towards resettling more than 60,000 of these refugees in the US as a condition of its third country settlement programme.